JCU’s TROPWater experts support a global gathering to tackle coral reef problems

 “Coral reefs are in crisis, but they are too precious to lose.
 What we need is a reef revolution.
 This program of learning has inspired me to work with my government and our stakeholders to find new ways to help coral reefs, which are so vital to the people and economy of Saint Lucia, in fact to all of the eastern Caribbean,” said Mr Thomas Nelson, Deputy Chief Fisheries Officer in Saint Lucia.

-Involving an exciting schedule of expert presentations, immersive learning and the memorable personal experiences of snorkeling on the Great Barrier Reef, the program provided a unique opportunity for coral reef managers from across the globe to strengthen their leadership skills and form alliances that can underpin national and regional actions that will help coral reefs.
+Involving an exciting schedule of expert presentations, immersive learning and the memorable personal experiences of snorkelling on the Great Barrier Reef, the program provided a unique opportunity for coral reef managers from across the globe to strengthen their leadership skills and form alliances that can underpin national and regional actions that will help coral reefs.

 The program included a field trip to JCU’s Orpheus Island Research Station (OIRS), a distinctively academic and adventurous setting, where Fellows snorkelled amongst giant clams and tropical fish and undertook leadership challenges providing crucial skills for when they return home.